HumanAssisted/JACS/docs/schema/header.md

 ## sha256

 Hash of every field except this one.
-During edits hash is the last thing to occur
+During  updates and creation hash is the last thing to occur, as it includes the signature.

 `sha256`